Jewish World Review March 29, 2012/ 6 Nissan, 5772

 The second oil revolution

-Victor Davis Hanson
+By Victor Davis Hanson

 The world was reinvented in the 1970s by soaring oil prices and massive transfers of national wealth.
 It could be again if the price of petroleum crashes -- a real possibility given the amazing estimates about the new gas and oil reserves on the North American continent.
 The Canadian tar sands, deepwater exploration in the

 But at a time of shrinking defense budgets, an oil-rich America might not need to protect Middle Eastern oil fields and lanes.
 U.S. foreign policy for once really could be predicated on the principle of supporting those nations that embrace constitutional government and human rights, without worry that offended dictators, theocrats and kings would turn off the spigots.

 Curbing the voracious American appetite for imported oil could also help lower world petroleum prices for everyone.
 Poorer nations in

 America is spending nearly a half-trillion dollars a year on imported oil -- the greatest contributor to the massive annual U.S. trade deficit.
-We are also currently borrowing more than $1 trillion a year to finance chronic budget deficits, which in turn weaken the dollar and make oil imports even more expensive.
+We are also currently borrowing more than

 But without the drag of high-cost imported oil, the economy would grow more rapidly, and that could shrink both trade and budget deficits -- lessening somewhat the need for spending cuts and new taxes.